 Earning Cash Back With The Citi Double Cash

 The Citi Double Cash offers 1% cash back when you make a purchase, and 1% cash back when you pay for that purchase.

-So after paying for your purchase, you’ll earn rewards worth two cents back on every dollar spent, which is great.
+After making a purchase and paying your bill, you’ll earn rewards worth two cents back on every dollar spent, which is great.
 A lot of people earn 1-1.5% cash back on their credit cards, so this is much better.

-As far as I’m concerned, earning at least two cents back on every dollar is the golden standard for credit card rewards.
+As far as I’m concerned, earning at least two cents back on every dollar is the gold standard for credit card rewards.

 Earn valuable cash back with the Citi Double Cash

 How To Redeem Citi Double Cash Rewards As Cash

 As explained above, the Citi Double Cash offers a return of two cents on the dollar for your spending (after paying your bill), but how does the actual process of earning cash back work?

 The cash back will show in your Citi account after logging in, and will appear in two columns — the 1% cash back you earn from spending, and then the 1% cash back you earn from paying for your purchase.